Kirsty's blog - What Windrush means to me

 In April 2018, Home Secretary Amber Rudd apologised for the "appalling" treatment of the Windrush generation.
 Rudd, set up a task force to resolve the immigration status of those affected, granting them citizenship papers and waiving application fees, and awarding compensation.

 Now, I have to hold my hands up and say that up until 2014 I had not heard of Windrush or had any understanding of the Windrush generation.
 It wasn't until I was invited to a local event to celebrate the journey of the Windrush Generation elders that I heard about this historical event.

 Whilst the event had started small, with around 100 people in attendance, it was really nice to get to know new families and make new friends.
 The event has been so successful that every year, it has got bigger and better, with approximately 2,000 people now joining, moving to Vernon Cricket Ground in Penwortham, South Ribble.
 It is a fun-filled day of celebration with dancing, music, food, entertainment, and sports.
 Special attention is given to the elders of the community, recognising that we wouldn't be the community we are today if they had not made their brave journey over to the UK.
 There really is no better way to spend a Sunday afternoon.

-The annual celebration has not gone ahead this year, but I will be sharing the date with you all in the future in the hope that you might join us.
+The annual celebration has not gone ahead in previous years due to COVID-19 retrictions, but it's back for 2022, and I hope that you might join us.
 It would be so great to see you and your families there.

 If you have time, please Google The Unwanted – The Secret Windrush files and watch the documentary by clicking this link: https://www.bbc.co.uk/iplayer/episode/m00068sk/the-unwanted-the-secret-windrush-files